davidebreso/etherdfs-client/readme.txt

 handler routine takes care of pointing the SS and SP registers to the top of this 'resident stack space' before processing the int 2F call.

+A change in the source code of the Open Watcom compiler of October 17, 2021 introduced another pitfall: the preamble of interrupt functions now calls the function __GETDS to set the data segment.
+This function is part of the Open Watcom library, and it resides in the transient part of the code that gets trimmed when the program go resident.
+To solve this issue I added the code of __GETDS to the resident code segment, so that it can be called by the interrupt handler.
+The linker

 *** Trimming the excess memory ***

 The DOS "go resident" call expects the amount of memory that needs to be kept in